-Four new members of The Accounting Hall of Fame will be inducted by the American Accounting Association (AAA) in August 2018, during the organization's Annual Meeting in National Harbor, MD.
-The Hall of Fame, originated at The Ohio State University in 1950, previously inducted 93 members over the decades of its activity.
+Four new members of The Accounting Hall of Fame have been inducted by the American Accounting Association (AAA) in August 2019, during the organization's Annual Meeting in San Francisco, CA. The Hall of Fame, originated at The Ohio State University in 1950, previously inducted 97 members over the decades of its activity.
 In 2017 the operations of the Accounting Hall of Fame were assumed by the AAA.

 Bruce Behn, a Past President of AAA, who chairs the Accounting Hall of Fame Committee, noted that this year's class of inductees represent an array of recent and contemporary professional and thought leaders from a variety of practice and educational backgrounds.
 The nomination process engaged members of the Hall of Fame, the AAA and other professional accounting organizations.
 The inductees, William L. Campfield, Major J. Lee Nicholson, Zoe-Vonna Palmrose, and Stephen H. Penman are briefly profiled in the following information.

 William L. Campfield (1912-1993) worked in various capacities, including executive management, with the U.S. Government Accountability Office (GAO), where he is noted for his role in the conversion of the cost accounting system for federal government agencies, and extension of the practitioner-in-residence program, establishing teaching residencies in colleges and universities across the country.
 He was the first African American inducted into the Beta Alpha Psi accounting fraternity (1937), the first African American to obtain the CPA designation in North Carolina (1941) and became the first African American CPA/Ph.D. after earning his doctorate from the University of Illinois (1951).
 He served as Vice President of the American Accounting Association, on the faculty of over 20 universities, and authored over 100 articles, 11 of those in The Accounting Review.